 Unwanted, aggressive behavior that involves a power imbalance.
 The behavior is repeated over time.
 Bullying may inflict harm or distress, including physical, psychological, social, or educational harm.
 Bullying includes actions such as making threats, spreading rumors, attacking someone physically or verbally, and excluding someone from a group on purpose.

-Bullying is not a single instance of social rejection, meanness or unkindness; unplanned actions of intimidation or hostility; or shared arguments, conflicts or fights.
 Bullying is prohibited.

+Bullying is not a single instance of social rejection, meanness or unkindness, nor unplanned actions of intimidation or hostility, shared arguments, conflicts or fights.